What is Radiotherapy?

 This is usually the protocol of choice for most cancers as it gives the best chance of long-term tumour control.

-The main reasons 12 small fractions are given, (as opposed to fewer treatments, each at a higher dose) is to limit both acute side effects, (brain swelling in the case of brain tumours or nasal cancers), and also to minimise risks of late side effects such as long-term brain damage.
-This way a greater total dose can be administered, which improves the probability of controlling the tumour for longer.
-Slightly different protocols may be given by certain centres either as their main protocol or modified for an individual patient.
+Twelve small fractions of radiation are given for brain tumours (as opposed to a smaller number of treatments, each at a higher dose) to limit both any acute side-effects (e.g. brain swelling in the case of brain tumours or nasal cancers) and also to minimise risks of late side-effects, such as long-term brain damage.
+Using this higher number of fractions of radiotherapy, Specialists can safely administer greater total doses of radiation, which improves the probability of controlling the tumour for longer.
+Slightly different protocols may be given by certain centres, either as their main protocol or as modifications for individual patients.

-Treatment in the UK is usually given once a week for 4 consecutive weeks – i.e. 4 treatments in total.
+Treatment in the UK is usually given once a week for four consecutive weeks i.e. four treatments in total.
 In certain cases, such as oral malignant melanoma in dogs, this protocol is preferred.
-The advantages of hypofractionated treatment are that there are fewer treatments, it is cheaper and the dose is lower so there are fewer side effects (e.g. sore skin/gums; see below).
-However, because the dose is lower there is less chance of controlling the cancer and there is a higher risk of late side effects (see below).
+The advantages of hypofractionated treatment are that there are fewer treatments, it is cheaper and the dose is lower resulting in fewer side effects (e.g. sore skin/gums).
+However, as the dose is lower there is less chance of controlling the cancer and there is a higher risk of late side effects.

 The vast majority of dogs receiving this treatment enjoy an excellent quality of life and continue with their normal daily routine.
-Because radiotherapy is a localised treatment, (i.e. directed to one small area of the body as opposed to the whole body being exposed), the side effects are limited to the area being treated.
+Radiotherapy is a localised treatment, (i.e. directed to one small area of the body), and so the side effects are limited to the area being treated.

-Acute side effects (side effects which happen while the patient is being treated) are more likely to happen in the 3rd and 4th week of therapy and can sometimes worsen for a week or two after treatment ceases.
-Side effects will depend on the area being treated but can include localised hair loss, sore skin, sore gums/lips, a sore eye(s) and some discomfort.
+Acute Side Effects (whilst the patient is undergoing a course of treatment): These side effects are more likely to happen in the third and fourth week of therapy and can sometimes worsen for a week or two after treatment ceases.
+Side effects will depend on the area being treated and can include localised hair loss, sore skin, sore gums/lips, a sore eye(s) and some discomfort.
 Medications such as tablets or topical creams/eye drops are sometimes prescribed to manage these.
 They are temporary and disappear within a month of stopping treatment in most cases.

-Serious late side effects are fortunately very rare and the risk is reduced by the small dose administered with each fraction in the case of definitive therapy.
-These can occur months or even years after radiation therapy and may include skin changes, joint changes, cataracts and retinal changes, bone damage and very rarely even 2nd unrelated cancers in the radiation treatment field.
+Serious Late Side Effects: These side effects are fortunately very rare and the risk is reduced by the small dose administered with each fraction in the case of definitive therapy.
+These can occur months or even years after radiation therapy and may include; skin changes, joint changes, cataracts and retinal changes, bone damage and very rarely even second unrelated cancers in the radiation treatment field.
 Fortunately the only common late side effects that we see are the hair growing back white in the treatment field and some thickening/changes to the skin.

-Because the treatment involves several anaesthetics, patients should be free of significant heart-, kidney- or liver disease and not have any concurrent problems that would be problematic.
+Treatment involves several anaesthetics, and so patients should be free of significant heart, kidney or liver disease and not experience concurrent problems that would be problematic.